-These financial statements have been approved by the Board of Directors of the Company on the 7th of June 2019 and are subject to the approval by the Annual General Assembly of the Shareholders.
+These financial statements have been approved by the Administrators of the Company on the 9th of September 2019 and are subject to the approval by the Annual General Assembly of the Shareholders.

-2. Summary of Significant Accounting Policies
+2. Summary of significant accounting policies

 2.1 Basis of preparation of the Financial Statements